rotundasoftware/underscore-template-helpers/README.md

 # Underscore.js global template helpers

 This [underscore.js](https://github.com/documentcloud/underscore) mixin allows you to define global template helpers that will be available in all your underscore templates.
-For example, you can define a "if and only if" function that will only output text if its first argument evaluates to true:
+For example, you can define aa "if and only if" function that will only output text if its first argument evaluates to true:

 	_.addTemplateHelpers( {
 		iff : function( condition, outputString ) {